 Since 2012, B3 Biennial of the Moving Image has been stimulating cross-genre discourse on trends and developments in film, art, games, VR/AR and AI

-As a cross-media moving image festival with film screenings, exhibitions, conference and workshop programmes, including competition formats, it is aimed at professionals and young talents from the creative and media industries, from the fields of business, politics and science as well as the interested public as target groups.
+As a cross-media moving image festival with film screenings, exhibitions, conference and workshop programmes, including competition formats, it is aimed at professionals and young talents from the creative and media industries, from the fields of business, politics and science as well as the interested public.

 Each edition of B3 is centered around a theme of focus.
 Past themes have been Expanded Narration (2013), Expanded Senses (2015), On Desire (2017), Realities (2019), Truths (2020), Identity (2021), and Transformation (2022).

 B3 honours established artists and young talents with the B3 BEN Award.
 The most recent main award winners include outstanding, internationally renowned artists such as Oliver Stone, Willem Dafoe, Steve McQueen, and Anne Imhof.

 The current categories of the B3 BEN Awards are:

 • Lifetime Achievement Award

 • Best VR/AR/MR Experience

 B3 Festival of the Moving Image is organised by the Hochschule für Gestaltung Offenbach (HfG) and supported by the Hessian Ministry of Higher Education, Research and the Arts (HMWK).

 At four venues in Frankfurt B3 2022 reached 34.200 people in attendance.
 In parallel, 20.000 viewers followed the B3 online.